Xcode-Tips/xcode-tips.github.io/README.md

 ### Trigger Custom Behaviors

-When working in the Interface Builder, you may prefer to have the attributes inspector open and the project navigator closed.
-But when working on a code file, you might prefer the navigation panels open and the inspectors closed.
-If you regularly switch between them, you can lose a lot of time using your mouse to make those adjustments, and using normal keyboard shortcuts is tiresome when you have to invoke several for each switch (and some, like showing/hiding the SwiftUI Preview Canvas, have no keyboard shorcut and you can't assign one).
-Prior to Xcode 12 the state of these panels were independent on each tab.
-Now, you have to use separate windows if you do not want to open and close the panels constantly.
+If you find yourself wasting time continually opening and closing the `Navigator Pane`, the `Inspectors Pane`, or the `Preview Canvas` when you switch the type of file you're working on, you can define custom `Behavoirs` and assign keyboard shortcuts to them.

-Xcode Behaviors seems like a good solution to this isssue, as it can set the state of a number of Xcode interface elements when certain events are triggered, like when a build starts or you do a search.
-Alas, there are no triggers for when you focus on a specific type of file.
-But you can create custom triggers and assign keyboard shortcuts to them.
+Xcode Behaviors set the state of the Xcode interface when, for example, a build starts or you do a search.
+Custom Behaviors allow you to define your own triggers.

-On the `Behaviors` tab of Xcode `Preferences`, scroll to the bottom of the list on the left.
-Click the `+` to add a Custom trigger and give it a name.
-Some good names are `IB File`, `Code File`, and `SwiftUI File`.
-On the right, set the state of the `Navigator`, `Inspectors`, `Assistant`, `Preview` or any other panes to your liking.
-Assign a keyboard shortcut next to each name, and now you can quickly set your views to optimally focus on a particular type of work.
+* Go to `Xcode -> Preferences`
+* Open the `Behaviors` tab
+* Click `+` at the bottom of the list and name the new Behavior (`IB File`, `Code File`, `SwiftUI File`, etc)
+* On the right side, set the state of the `Navigator`, `Inspectors`, `Preview` or other elements.
+* Assign a keyboard shortcut next to each name

+Now you can quickly set your panels to focus on the type of work you're doing.

 Source: [Erwin Mazariegos](https://github.com/erwinmaza)